vasundhara1234/sfmc-cloudpages/README.md

 Tickets are tagged with different labels, our contributing branch strategy for open `enhancements` is `dev.[issue-number]` where `[issue-number]` is the issue that the enhancement was requested on.

-Thanks for considering helping out with SFMC Cloud Pages.
+Thanks for considering helping out with sfmc-cloudpages project and looking forward to some awesome pull requests.